allthingslinux/tux/docs/content/developer/concepts/database/service.md

 title: Database Service
 ---

+# Database Service

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 ## Overview

 The DatabaseService is the foundation layer for PostgreSQL database operations, providing robust connection management, session handling, health monitoring, and error recovery with automatic retry logic and exponential backoff.